passcod/caretaker/index.markdown

 The project temporarily gains a temporary member, there to do one thing and one thing only, until that one thing is done, at which time they automatically leave the project again.
-Even while they're acting a releaser, they're not responsible for, not expected to do, and indeed expected _not to do_ any other task or role covered by the rest of the project's members.
+Even while they're acting a releaser, they're not responsible for, not expected to do, and indeed expected _not to do_, any other task or role covered by the rest of the project's members.

 This process is based in affording trust to fellow developers.
 There is one obvious security hole